Street Fighter EX3: Reception

 Street Fighter EX3 received "mixed" reviews according to the review aggregation website Metacritic.
 Maxim gave it a mixed review almost two weeks before the PlayStation 2 launch.

 Jeff Gerstmann of GameSpot complained in his review of the Japanese import that the character animation is unimproved from Street Fighter EX2 and found the frequent sound changes jarring, but liked the sound effects and the bonus touches to the gameplay such as the stage which plays during the credits.
 He commented, "The tag-team fighting adds a nice new element that the previous game totally lacked.
 EX3 may feel a bit rushed in some spots, but overall it's a fun and great-looking fighting game that won't disappoint longtime EX fans."
 Chester "Chet" Barber of NextGen said of the game, "The EX series has always fallen short of the quality of many of the 2D Street Fighter games.
 However, if you're a fan, you probably won't be able to stop yourself from checking it out."
-In Japan, however, Famitsu gave it a score of 32 out of 40.
 Uncle Dust of GamePro said of the game, "When it comes down to it, this is just a prettier version of the PlayStation's EX series, but it's not pretty enough to make up for its so-so combat.
 Street Fighter fanatics will have fun with it on their PlayStation 2, but the SF series is much better in 2D on the Dreamcast."
 (Note: GamePro gave the game 4/5 for graphics, 3/5 for sound, 4.5/5 for control, and 3.5/5 for fun factor.)

 In its week of release, the game made the top 10 in the Japanese sales charts, with 207,000 units.